-Prerequisites: COM 520 - Systems Security Management and COM 530 - Network Security Management This course covers the study of the modern networking protocols, including the TCP/IP protocol suite, addressing, IPv6, routing, security.
+Prerequisites: COM 520 - Systems Security Management and COM 530 - Network Security Management

+This course covers the study of the modern networking protocols, including the TCP/IP protocol suite, addressing, IPv6, routing, security.
 This course will explore in detail the layers of the OSI reference model: link, network, transport, and application layers.
 Also, a thorough examination of the next Generation IP (IPv6, ICMPv6) will be covered.

-Doctor of Business Administration (DBA) in Management DBA ORI - Doctor of Business Administration Orientation
+Doctor of Business Administration (DBA) in Management

+DBA ORI - Doctor of Business Administration Orientation

 0 credit hours This pass/fail course provides new Doctor of Business Administration students with an overview of the programs.
 Topics include Saint Leo University history and core values; program information; expectations; academic honesty; and Saint Leo University Portal sign-on, including access to eLion, and Windows Live Student Email.
 Students are required to assess their current skill level in the Common Body of Knowledge (CBK) for business students.
 The course provides students with information and resources to enhance their knowledge in these areas.
 This is a required, not-for-credit course that must be completed by the end of the first term.
-Tuition fees will not be
+Tuition fees will not be assessed.

-DBA 701 - Doctoral Success Lab: Resources, Processes and Support 3 credit hours
+DBA 701 - Doctoral Success Lab: Resources, Processes and Support

-This course is an introduction to the doctoral program, the school, and the university.
+3 credit hours This course is an introduction to the doctoral program, the school, and the university.
 Topics include an introduction to the doctoral programs faculty and staff, a discussion of program policies and procedures, a demonstration of computer and technology resources available to students, a tour of main campus facilities, a review of the Common Body of Knowledge (CBK) topics, and tutorials on the use of the Microsoft Office software.
 Other topics will include how to do research (literature review and also research thought processes), an overview of academic writing, online Library Resources, and the APA writing style.
 Pass/Fail

-DBA 705 - A History of Applied Management Theory 3 credit hours
+DBA 705 - A History of Applied Management Theory

-As an introduction to the Doctor of Business Administration (DBA) in Management program, this course exposes graduate students to notable management theories within their proper historical context.
+3 credit hours As an introduction to the Doctor of Business Administration (DBA) in Management program, this course exposes graduate students to notable management theories within their proper historical context.
 Emphasis is placed on the application of management theory based on foundational research in the field of study to current management practice.
 There are several opportunities to analyze cases and to synthesize theories with the aim of applying lessons-learned to present-day management dilemmas.
+Includes the 1st of 3 on-ground residencies during the second week of the course.